madelinegannon/example-mediapipe-udp/README.md

 )
 ```

-You should be able to build and run the mediapipe hand_tracking_desktop_live example now without any errors:
+You should be able to build and run the mediapipe hand_tracking_desktop_live example now without any errors.
+In your mediapipe root folder, run:

 ```bash
 bazel build -c opt --define MEDIAPIPE_DISABLE_GPU=1     mediapipe/examples/desktop/hand_tracking:hand_tracking_cpu